7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 3. Yalova Sütlüsü

 A sweet treat you simply must try in Yalova.
 It is a soft pastry that is soaked in coconut water, milk, and vanilla.
+It often is adorned with pistachios which brings a nice contrast to the light color of the pastry.

 famous places